wn9237/rest_spec/markdowns/newresources/thumbnail.md

 # thumbnail resource type

-The Thumbnail resource type represents a thumbnail for an image, video, document, or any file or folder on OneDrive that has a graphical representation.
+The **thumbnail** resource type represents a thumbnail for an image, video, document, or any file or folder on OneDrive that has a graphical representation.

 ### JSON representation

 Here is a JSON representation of the resource.